zhangzhang2024/zhangzhang2024.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D student in School of Mechanical Engineering, Beijing Institute of Technology, advised by **Prof. Chao Sun**.
+Hi, I am Zhang Zhang, a Ph.D student in School of Mechanical Engineering, Beijing Institute of Technology, advised by **Prof. Chao Sun**.

 I have been fortunate to collaborate with **<a href="https://x-humanoid.com/about.html" style="text-decoration: none;">Beijing Innovation Center of Humanoid Robotics</a>**.